Au Sable, Michigan

-Au Sable (/ɔː ˈsɑːbəl/ AW-_-sah-bəl) is an unincorporated community and census-designated place (CDP) in the U.S. state of Michigan.
+Au Sable (/ɔː ˈsɑːbəl/ AW-_-sah-bəl) is an unincorporated community and census-designated place (CDP) in Iosco County, Michigan.
 The population of the CDP was 1,453 at the 2020 census.
 The community is located within Au Sable Township at the mouth of the Au Sable River along Lake Huron.

 History

 Au Sable was first settled in 1848 when Curtis Emerson and James Eldridge purchased land in the area.
 The community was platted the next year.
 A post office in Au Sable began operating on September 23, 1856 and was named for its location along the Au Sable River.
 The community was replatted in 1867 and incorporated as a village in 1872.
 Au Sable was the largest community in the county and incorporated as a city in 1889.

 At the 1890 census, the new city recorded a population of 4,328.
 Most of the city was destroyed by forest fires in 1911, and the post office closed on December 15, 1912.
 The city last recorded only 61 residents at the 1930 census.
 The city surrendered its charter in 1931 and dissolved into an unincorporated community within Au Sable Township.